Maximal transitivity of the cactus group on standard Young tableaux: or ?

-\begin{proof} (modulo \Cref{conj: |syt|=even}) The group $C_n$ can be generated by the elements $s_{[1i]}$ with $i\le\frac{n}{2}$ and $t_j$ with $j\ge\frac{n}{2}$.
+\begin{proof} The group $C_n$ can be generated by the elements $s_{[1i]}$ with $i\le\frac{n}{2}$ and $t_j$ with $j\ge\frac{n}{2}$.
 Note that $s_{[1i]}$ is conjugate to $s_{[n-i+1,n]}$ in the cactus group, so, by Proposition~\ref{pr:Schutzenberger} all these generators are at least conjugate to the ones preserving subtableau formed by the boxes that contain the numbers up to $\frac{n}{2}-1$.
-Next, for any standard Young tableau $T$ of sufficiently large generic shape $\lambda\vdash n$, its subtableau $T'$ formed by the boxes that contain the numbers up to $\frac{n}{2}-1$ satisfies the condition of \Cref{conj: |syt|=even}.
+Next, for any standard Young tableau $T$, its subtableau $T'$ formed by the boxes that contain the numbers up to $\frac{n}{2}-1$ satisfies the condition of Proposition~\ref{pr:|syt|=even}.
 So, the number of independent transpositions in any of the above generators is a multiple of the number of such $T'$ -- which is even!
 Thus all the generators of the image of $C_n$ are even permutations of $\syt(\lambda)$. \end{proof}

+\textbf{Remark.} We define \emph{generic} partitions as those partitions that fit into a $2\sqrt2\cdot \sqrt{|\lambda|}$ by $2\sqrt2\cdot \sqrt{|\lambda|}$ grid.
+This definition of generic accounts for all randomly chosen partitions of $n$ in the limit according to the Plancherel measure described by Vershik and Kerov in \cite{Vershik_Kerov_1977}.
+We have checked by computer how frequent the image of $C_n$ is $A_N$ or $S_N$ for all partitions up to 52 boxes, and \Cref{S_N A_N plot} in the Appendix shows the distribution for all partitions and for generic partitions.
+The data suggests that the number of images in the alternating group will eventually dominate the number in the full group $S_N$, and indeed \Cref{co:n/8} shows this is true.
+In particular, when $|\lambda|$ exceeds 504, \Cref{co:n/8} tells us that $A_N$ is the only possible image for generic partitions.

+\textbf{Remark.} The computer experiment shows that the condition that $\lambda$ fits into a $2^{m-1}\times 2^{m-1}$ grid in Proposition~\ref{pr:|syt|=even} is sharp; see Figure~\ref{evenness plot} in the Appendix.

 {{\bf Sophia Liao} \\Harvard University, Cambridge MA, USA\\ {\tt sliao@college.harvard.edu}} \\

 {{\bf Leonid Rybnikov} \\ Department of Mathematics and Statistics, University of Montreal, Montreal QC, Canada\\ {\tt leonid.rybnikov@umontreal.ca}}